John William Ashe

-John William Ashe (20 August 1954 – 22 June 2016) was a Antiguan diplomat and politician.
+John William Ashe (20 August 1954 – 22 June 2016) was an Antiguan diplomat and politician.
 He was the President of the United Nations General Assembly at its 68th session, which ran September 2013 to September 2014.
 He was also President of the UNICEF Executive Board in 2012.
-He served as Permanent Representative to the United Nations in New York of Antigua and Barbuda between 1995 and 2004.
+He served as Permanent Representative to the United Nations in New York City of Antigua and Barbuda between 1995 and 2004.

 Early life and education

 Ashe was born in St. John's, Antigua.
 His parents did not complete high school.
 His paternal grandfather gave his signature as an "X" and his mother, in turn, was a descendant of slave plantation owners in Barbados.
 Consequently, Ashe was the first in his family to attend university.
 He was a graduate of St. Mary's University in Nova Scotia and the Technical University of Nova Scotia, and in 1989 graduated from the University of Pennsylvania with a PhD in Bioengineering.